telatin/learn_bash/README.md

 # Bioinformatics and the Linux Terminal

+A list of example files to start using the Linux Command Line interface (CLI).
+Originally prepared for [Bash for Bioinformatics](https://seq.space/notes/doku.php?id=bash-beginners) training

 ## Bash tutorial

 See the [Wiki](https://github.com/telatin/learn_bash/wiki) in this repository.

-## What it is

-A list of example files to start using the Linux Command Line interface (CLI).
-Originally prepared for [Bash for Bioinformatics](https://seq.space/notes/doku.php?id=bash-beginners) training

 ## History